enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 # Migration Guide for Enzyme v2.x to v3.x

-The change from Enzyme v2.x to v3.x is a more significant change than in previous major releases, due to the fact that the internal implementation has been almost completely rewritten.
+The change from Enzyme v2.x to v3.x is a more significant change than in previous major releases, due to the fact that the internal implementation of Enzyme has been almost completely rewritten.

 The goal of this rewrite was to address a lot of the major issues that have plagued Enzyme since its initial release.
 It was also to simultaneously remove a lot of the dependence that Enzyme has